 University Health Center [back to top]

-The University Health Center is a state-of-the-art, outpatient healthcare facility that provides a large number of medical services to students, including counseling, vaccinations, and optometry.
+The University Health Center is a state-of-the-art, outpatient healthcare facility that provides many medical services to students, including counseling, vaccinations, and optometry.
 Visit their website here.

 Parking Services and Other Transportation [back to top]